-We love this chicken and broccoli stir fry recipe!
-It features tender and juicy chicken, perfectly cooked broccoli, and the most delicious garlic ginger stir fry sauce.
-Serve over rice or noodles.
-Jump to the Chicken and Broccoli Stir Fry
+We love this easy chicken broccoli stir fry recipe!
+It has tender and juicy chicken breasts and perfectly cooked broccoli, cooked in the most delicious stir-fry sauce with lots of fresh garlic and ginger.
+I love serving this over rice or noodles.

-Combine chicken, broccoli and the stir-fry sauce.
-We stir in the sauce when the broccoli and chicken have mostly been cooked.
-Then to make your stir fry rival the ones you get at your favorite Chinese restaurants, use a mixture of cornstarch and cold water to thicken the sauce until it’s a perfect consistency, saucy, and sticking to the broccoli and chicken.
+Combine the chicken, broccoli, and the stir-fry sauce.
+We stir in the sauce when the broccoli and chicken are mostly cooked.
+Then, to make your stir fry rival the ones you get at your favorite Chinese restaurants, use a mixture of cornstarch and cold water to thicken the sauce until it’s a perfect consistency, saucy, and sticking to the broccoli and chicken.

+You can velvet your chicken for this chicken and broccoli stir fry recipe.
 Velveting is a Chinese cooking technique that produces unbelievably soft and tender meat.
 If you have ever ordered from a Chinese restaurant and reveled over how soft, silky, and tender the meat is, they’ve likely used the technique of velveting.
 It’s genius.
-So much so that it’s unfortunate the method isn’t more known.
+So much so that it’s unfortunate the method isn’t more well-known.

 Velveting meat is a three-part process.
-Marinate, quickly blanch in hot oil or water, and finish cooking by quickly stir-frying.
+Marinate, quickly blanch in hot oil or water and finish cooking by quickly stir-frying.
 Most restaurants use oil to blanch the meat.
-It’s easy for them and not unusual to have a big pot of oil at the ready.
-We don’t typically have this at home, so we prefer water.
+Having a big pot of oil ready is easy for them.
+We don’t typically have this at home, so we prefer water when we velvet at home.
 Both water and oil generate similar results (Shao Z. from Serious Eats tested this if you are interested).

-So as I mentioned above, you have two options for cooking the chicken for this stir fry:
+2 Options for cooking the chicken for this stir fry

 - Velvet the chicken by quickly cooking it in boiling water (40 to 50 seconds), and then stir-fry it with the broccoli and sauce.
 This method creates the most tender, almost silky chicken.